Ogün Temizkanoğlu

 Ogün Temizkanoğlu (born 6 October 1969) is a Turkish former international footballer.
 He played mostly for Trabzonspor and Fenerbahçe as a central defender.
 He also played for Konyaspor and Akçaabat Sebatspor.
 He retired after terminating his contract with Akçaabat Sebatspor on 12 August 2005.

 He played for Turkey national football team and was a participant at the 1996 and 2000 UEFA European Championship.
+He is now a football pundit and appears regularly on television.